Samsung smartphone placed on a wooden surface outdoors during sunset.

 What We Know So Far (Clear Answer First)

-Based on early renders and trusted leaks, the Galaxy S26 and S26+ will likely feature:
+Based on renders from early renderings and reliable leaks Based on early renders and reliable leaks, the Galaxy S26 and S26+ are likely to include:

 • A faster next-gen chipset

-These upgrades focus on daily experience, not flashy gimmicks.
+These improvements focus on the daily encounters, not flashy tricks.

 Design: Familiar, But More Refined